-- Personnel eligible for military notary services are: - -- Members of the armed forces - -- Other persons eligible for legal assistance under 10 U.S.C. § 1044 or other regulations of the DoD, to include AFI 51-304, Legal Assistance, Notary, Preventive Law, and Tax Programs - -- Persons serving with, employed by, or accompanying the armed forces outside the United States, Puerto Rico, Guam, and the Virgin Islands - -- Other persons subject to the UCMJ outside the United States
+- Personnel eligible for military notary services are: - -- Members of any of the uniformed services; - -- Other persons eligible for legal assistance under 10 U.S.C. § 1044 or other regulations of the Department of Defense (DoD), to include AFI 51-304, Legal Assistance, Notary, Preventive Law, and Tax Programs; - -- Persons serving with, employed by, or accompanying the armed forces outside the United States, Puerto Rico, Guam, and the Virgin Islands; and - -- Other persons subject to the Uniform Code of Military Justice (UCMJ) outside the United States.